-- 2.114 Barking and Dagenham's Local Plan was adopted in September 2024.
-Policy SP2 expects Circular Economy principles to be adopted in the design of new development.
-Policy SP7 contains strategic-level sustainable waste management principles.
-Policy DMSI8 addresses demolition, construction and operational waste associated with all forms of new development. - 2.115 Other Plans and guidance relating to the management of waste in Barking and Dagenham are as follows: - Barking and Dagenham Planning Advice Note (PAN3) Waste and Recycling Provisions - Barking and Dagenham Reduction and Recycling Plan April 2023 to March 2025
+- 2.103 Barking and Dagenham's Core Strategy was adopted in 2010.
+Policy CR3 contains strategic-level sustainable waste management principles and defers waste planning to the ELWP, or national and London policies in the absence of a joint waste plan.
+A new Local Plan is being prepared and is currently being examined. - 2.104 Other Plans and guidance relating to the management of waste in Barking and Dagenham are as follows: - Barking and Dagenham Planning Advice Note (PAN3) Waste and Recycling Provisions - Barking and Dagenham Reduction and Recycling Plan April 2023 to March 2025